Brief Program Overview

 A $28,500 stipend and health insurance coverage are guaranteed for all CMB students in good standing with the program for the duration of their dissertation studies.
 During the first two years, CMB Students are funded on a Graduate Teaching Assistantship.
 Each student assists with teaching an undergraduate course or lab for two semesters during this time period.
 In the third year and beyond, students are guaranteed funding provided that they are making satisfactory progress towards their degree.
 This funding is provided by the advisor and/or department, typically through a research grant or fellowship.

 Application Review Process

-Our application process begins with submission of a completed application to the Graduate College which includes three letters of recommendation, all higher education transcripts, GRE scores, TOEFL scores (if not a native English speaker) and the associated application fee.
+Our application process begins with submission of a completed application to the Graduate College which includes three letters of recommendation, all higher education transcripts, TOEFL scores (if not a native English speaker) and the associated application fee.
 The CMB Recruitment and Admissions Committee will review completed applications for appropriate qualifications, skills, knowledge and motivation.
-Decisions will be based on a variety of criteria, including: undergraduate GPA, GRE scores, letters of reference, statement of purpose, educational background as demonstrated on all transcripts and an interview (Skype, phone, or on-campus).Competitive international applicants will be interviewed by telephone or Skype.
+Decisions will be based on a variety of criteria, including: undergraduate GPA, letters of reference, statement of purpose, educational background as demonstrated on all transcripts and an interview (Skype, phone, or on-campus).Competitive international applicants will be interviewed by telephone or Skype.